Joyce A. Oberdorf, President and Chief Executive Officer

 Ms. Oberdorf can be reached at email@example.com.

 Ms. Oberdorf has been President and Chief Executive Officer of the National Parkinson Foundation since March 2008.
-For the past five years, she has focused on transforming NPF into a technology-enabled, 21st century foundation focused on the mission of improving care through research, education and outreach aimed at better treatments and better care now.
+She has focused on transforming NPF into a technology-enabled, 21st century foundation focused on the mission of improving care through research, education and outreach aimed at better treatments and better care now.

 In her role as head of NPF, Ms. Oberdorf is also a member of the board of the Parkinson’s Action Network, the advocacy arm for Parkinson’s.